wasynex/shihon/README.md

 ## License

-Copyright © 2022 Simon Wayne
+Copyright © 2022 Simon W. Parker

 This project is Apache 2.0 licensed.